hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 ![](/img/image025.png)

-For Query options, it is recommended to set **5m** as the minimum query interval to match the OneView API metrics sampling value of the interconnect interfaces (see below).
+For **Query options**, it is recommended to set **5m** as the minimum query interval to match the OneView API metrics sampling value of the interconnect interfaces (see below).

 ![](/img/image026.png)